-Google ships Gemma 4 under Apache 2.0 for agentic workflows and reasoning
+Google releases Gemma 4 under Apache 2.0 for agentic workflows

 TL;DR